 A miracle: Jimmy Soto, exonerated after 42 years in prison, is back home for Christmas Eve

-CHICAGO (CBS) -- In what amounted to nothing short of a Christmas miracle for one Chicago family, a lover one is finally home.
+CHICAGO (CBS) -- In what amounted to nothing short of a Christmas miracle for one Chicago family, a loved one is finally home.

 Jimmy Soto spent more than 40 Christmas Eves in prison, after a wrongful conviction for a murder he didn't commit.
 He was exonerated just 11 days before Christmas.